protomaps/docs/pmtiles/cloud-storage.md

 rclone copyto my-filename my-configuration:my-bucket/my-folder/my-filename.pmtiles --progress --s3-chunk-size=256M
 ```

+RClone is also available via the [`rclone/rclone` Docker image.](https://hub.docker.com/r/rclone/rclone)

+1. `rclone config` and follow the on screen questions.
+In Docker, the config is located at `/etc/rclone`.
+2. `rclone copyto <FILE> <rclone configuration name>:<BUCKET_NAME>/<FILE> --progress --s3-no-check-bucket --s3-chunk-size=256M` to upload to the root of the bucket.

 * The [aws command-line tool](https://aws.amazon.com/cli/) can be used for uploads, as well as setting CORS configuration on any S3-compatible platform.

 ::: info